Kannadadda Kiran Bedi: Critical reception

 The Times of India said "It is a feast for Malashri fans and those who like action movies.
 It is a treat to watch her in a double role -- fighting rowdies, chasing cars, shooting underworld dons and helping good Samaritans for a crime-free society".
-BharatStudent gave 2.5 of 5 stars and stated " While the first half goes about with punch dialogues and action sequences, the second half gets emotional but culminates to the mass track with the high energy dialogues and some good comedy".Sify wrote "The songs in the background written and composed by Hamsalekha are very meaningful and rise to the occasion.
+Sify wrote "The songs in the background written and composed by Hamsalekha are very meaningful and rise to the occasion.
 KM Vishuvardhana camera work is splendid.
 The capturing of many action scenes is not an easy task.
 Action lovers this is a festival treat!"
 R G Vijayasarathy of Rediff.com scored the film at 2 out of 5 stars and says "Camera work is another highlight of the film.
 Hamsalekha shines in the background score though the lyrics tend to get drowned in the music.
 In a nutshell, go watch Kiran Bedi for Malashri's breathtaking stunts."

-Box-office
+Box office

 The film was rated as a hit at the box-office.